Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Momentum-momentum coupling

 Combining the above two equations and with the reasoning given in the sentence following Eq.~(\ref{mr}), we finally obtain

 Then, using $\dot{\bf p}_j=-m_j\omega_j^2{\bf q}_j$ in Eq.~(\ref{meqn}) leads to

 Let us consider the magnetic field ${\bf B}$ to be uniform in space, with components $B_x, B_y, B_z$, and magnitude $B=\sqrt{B_x^2+B_y^2+B_z^2}$.
 We now derive a quantum Langevin equation for the charged particle.
-To this end, as was done in Section~\ref{qle}, we first solve the equations of motion for the bath variables.
+To this end, we first solve the equations of motion for the bath variables.
 In this case, Eq.~(\ref{heat-bath-EOM-Bz}) has the retarded solution

 where we have